Asbestos-Related & Asbestosis Claims

 Death from an asbestos-related condition is usually due to inhaling asbestos fibres.
 Several types of health issues can arise, such as asbestos-related lung cancer.
 After a diagnosis, death sadly often happens within a matter of months.
 In most cases, an asbestos claim after death is made on behalf of the deceased’s family members by solicitors acting on their behalf through the courts.

-How can I claim? — When can you claim? — How is compensation decided? — Average payouts — Real payout examples
+How and when can I claim? — How is compensation decided? — Claims after death

-Claims after death — Family member claims — Claims as a dependent — Time limit — Who pays? — Key stats
+Family member claims — Claims as a dependent — Key stats

-There are three main causes of death in the United Kingdom following asbestos exposure, including:
+There are three leading causes of death in the United Kingdom following asbestos exposure, including:

 - Mesothelioma